zyd5csi8/Tableau-10-Desktop-QA/README.md

 Certification homepage:
 https://www.tableau.com/support/certification

-# Data Visual and Communication Part
+# Some Hints and Usefull Webs!

 Before taking the certification, pleaes go to these website to take some mock exams and get some tips.